Expert Witnesses in Personal Injury Cases: What They Are, Why They Matter, and How They Impact Case Value

 When Do You Need an Expert Witness?

-• Injuries are serious or permanent ( TBI, spinal cord injury, amputations)
+• Injuries are severe or complex ( TBI, spinal cord injury, amputations)

 • Liability is disputed